ultravioletrs/cube-docs/docs/integrations/continue.md

 - Press **Ctrl+L** to open the Continue chat
 - Ask questions or request explanations
-- Use inline suggestions backed by Cube AI models running inside TEEs
+- Use inline completions powered by Cube AI models running inside TEEs

 Examples:

 - “Explain this function”
 - “Refactor this TypeScript file”
 - “Write unit tests for this module”

 ---